Skip to main content

 Overview

 WLJS Interpreter is a tiny (3 kB) Wolfram Language interpreter that runs in the browser, written in vanilla JavaScript.
 It fully integrates the JavaScript environment with the Wolfram Language backend.
-We'll also refer to this as the frontend or client.
+We'll also refer to this as the frontend or browser.

-Unlike Mathematica, the cell design follows a mostly flat structure, similar to Jupyter Notebook.
-Only input and output cells are grouped together.
+A notebook follows a mostly flat structure similar to Jupyter Notebook.
+Only input and output cell pairs are grouped together.
+You can freely edit, copy, and reevaluate any output expression in place.

 See live example